pocke should have a commit bit

 - He also has made many improvements on

 rbs prototype, which is a tool to generate RBS file prototype from unannotated Ruby programs.
 This also makes working with RBS more practical by giving a good starting point for writing RBS files.

 - He is now working for

 rbs collectioncommand.
 It is a set of features to help using gem_rbs_collection, the community-managed RBS collection, and will be deeply integrated into the RBS command.

 I believe he has made, and will make, a large impact on Ruby through RBS, and having a committer bit will make our collaboration more smooth (even though we can continue working with him without the bit technically).

-Updated by pocke (Masataka Kuwabara) 11 months ago
+Updated by pocke (Masataka Kuwabara) about 1 year ago

 Thanks for your recommendations!